grabs/moodle-tool_userdebug/README.txt

 2)
 Go to the "Site administration -> Notifications" to start the install process.

+3)
+Go to your config.php and add the following line at the end: require_once($CFG->dirroot.'/admin/tool/userdebug/lib.php');

 Usage:
 ------
 After the installation you will find the new link "User related debugmodus"